 Dr. Belsley has been working with the St. Luke's - Roosevelt Robotics Program in a variety of capacities since its inception 10 years ago.
 He typically reserves robotic surgery only for the procedures that show the greatest hypothetical benefit with the system.
 Most hernias and bariatric surgery procedures can be performed with standard laparoscopy.

-Dr. Belsley is Director of Robotic Surgery at St. Luke's - Roosevelt Hospital Center.
-He assists in the credentialing, standardization and evaluation of robotic procedures in general and thoracic surgery.
-He has a special interest in robotic myotomy for achalasia and paraesophageal hernia repair and collaborates with Drs.
-Connery and Bhora with regards to robotic thoracic procedures.
+Dr. Belsley assists in the credentialing, standardization and evaluation of robotic procedures in general and thoracic surgery.
+He has a special interest in robotic myotomy for achalasia and paraesophageal hernia repair and collaborates with Dr. Bhora with regards to robotic thoracic procedures.

 Faiz Y. Bhora, MD,FACS